 Your executor may have to post a bond, a kind of insurance policy intended to protect your beneficiaries in case they mishandle the estate assets.

-Your executor has the most important role in seeing to your estate after your death and choosing them can be challenging.
+Your personal representative has the most important role in seeing to your estate after your death and choosing them can be challenging.
 Most married couples choose their spouse, but it is also common to name an adult child, parent, sibling, or capable friend.
 You may prefer to choose a professional such as a lawyer, accountant, bank, or trust company.
 This is more expensive up front, but their experience may save money in the long run.

 Choosing the Right Person for the Job